pnp/script-samples/scripts/get-spfx-apipermissions/README.md

 >
 > Site-level app catalog must be enabled by a SharePoint administrator, which gives you a chance to discuss security and governance with the site owner, and ensure you are authorized to perform regular audits of the spfx solutions.

-Remember that SPFx solutions may use any API permissions granted to the "SharePoint Online Client Extensibility Web Application Principal" without explicitly requesting them.
+It's important to remember that SPFx solutions may use any API permissions granted to the "SharePoint Online Client Extensibility Web Application Principal" without explicitly requesting them.
 Read more: [SharePoint solutions as a spyware](https://pnp.github.io/blog/post/spfx-solutions-as-spyware/).

 ## Prerequisites